BarRaider/barraider.github.io/index.md

 ### For help, ideas and feature requests join my [Discord channel](https://discord.gg/7E37fYm) <a href="https://discord.gg/7E37fYm"><img src="/images/discord.png" class="discord-img"></a>

 ### What's new?
+2019-03-30: New Plugin!
+Introducing the **Super Macros** plugin - Advanced keystroke macros triggered by the Elgato Stream Deck.
+Simulates a keyboard and also allows you to choose the delay between each key press (between 1ms to 2000ms).
+Supports combination of commands such as {Shift-Home}+{Ctrl-C} [Select a row text and copy to clipboard] to create complex macros.
+Allows a high details of customization, to allow you to make sophisticated macros.
+[Project page](https://github.com/BarRaider/streamdeck-supermacro/blob/master/README.md)

 2019-03-24: **Stock Ticker** v1.3 is out for the Stream Deck.
 Supports Stocks, Currencies and CryptoCurrencies [Project page](https://github.com/BarRaider/streamdeck-stockticker)

 2019-03-08: **VoiceMeeter Integration** v1.3 is out, fixing a bug preventing the plugin working in MultiActions.
 Head over to the [project page](https://github.com/BarRaider/streamdeck-voicemeeter) for more information.